JET : Java Glossary

 When you first install JET for development, if you don’t accept the default JVM, it has to compile the entire JVM set of class files.
 This takes about an hour on modern machines or over twelve hours on clunkers with less than 512 MB of RAM.
 People who just want to run JET-compiled apps don’t have to do this.

 Obviously, to use JET, you need the JDK installed on each developer machine.
 To run the programs you need the JET DLL runtime and the application.
 The DLL contains a compiled version of the JRE.
-Even though Sun’s license prohibits partial JRE redistribution, Excelsior has come up with a solution that enables you to omit the unused Java SE APIs without breaking the Sun license.
+Even though Oracle’s license prohibits partial JRE redistribution, Excelsior has come up with a solution that enables you to omit the unused Java SE APIs without breaking the Oracle license.
 In a general case however, the entire Java SE API has to be bundled with your JET application to deploy it on a customer machine.

 JET 6.0 Improvements